 Expires: March 31, 2023

 Recently extended, but for a slightly lower amount, SoFi is offering new and existing SoFi Checking & Savings (formerly SoFi Money) customers up to a $300 bonus.
 You'll need to set up direct deposit, but you'll have until the promo ends to complete one.
 This is now setup as a tiered bonus, the more you direct deposit, the more you'll earn.

 How to earn the bonus

-- Open a new SoFi Money account using the link below.
+- Open a new SoFi Checking and Savings account using the link below.